 One of the best things to do in The United States is to rent a car (or better yet, an RV) and head to some of the stunning national parks in the country.
 From Yellowstone to The Grand Canyon, you’ll never get bored of the national parks in the US.

 Some of our favorite cities in the world are located in the US.
-Iconic metropolia like New York are just the tip of the iceberg, while places like trendy Chicago, food-haven New Orleans, and sultry Miami keep visitors busy with fun nightlife, great food, and an excellent vibe.
+Iconic New York is just the tip of the iceberg, while places like chilled-out Chicago, food-haven New Orleans, music-city Nashville, and sultry Miami keep visitors busy with fun nightlife, great food, and an excellent vibe.
 While we haven’t visited nearly enough of the US, our top choices for cities (so far) are Chicago, New York and Miami.

 Heading up to the border with the US, the Rocky Mountains split through the Northern states scarring the surface of the earth with snowcapped peaks that have drawn visitors for centuries.
 Other mountains like Grand Teton, Denali, and The Appalachian Mountains can challenge even the most seasoned mountaineers.